 Cardiac cath technology refers to technology used in cardiac catheterization, which is an invasive diagnostic and treatment procedure.
-Cardiac cath technicians help test heart function or clear arterial obstructions by inserting a tube through a blood vessel.
 Courses in cardiac cath technology are typically part of an associate degree program in cardiovascular technology and are offered by community and technical colleges.

 Coursework covers anatomy and physiology, medical terminology and how to work with other healthcare professionals.
 Special emphasis is placed on the understanding of blood movement and common heart defects.
-Students are also required to complete a clinical practice course to get real-world experience before getting certified and working in this field.
+Students are also required to complete a clinical practice course to get real-world experience.

 Anatomy and Physiology of the Cardiovascular System